 Myth: If declawing is banned, the euthanasia rate, cats in shelters, and the feral cat rate will all skyrocket.

-FACT: In the California cities where declaw bans were passed in 2009, the rate of cats coming into shelters (and, consequently, euthanasia rates) consistently went down (see chart below).
+FACT: In the California cities where declaw bans were passed in 2009, the rate of cats coming into shelters (and, consequently, euthanasia rates) consistently went down (see the chart below with the data).
 Declawing did not cause even the slightest increase in relinquishments due to the bans.
 In addition, unpublished data show that, specifically, the surrender of declawed cats to shelters where bans were in place also went down.
 [Hofve 2010, 2016]

 Declawing was banned by veterinarians in Nova Scotia in 2018.
 We asked the SPCA Nova Scotia’s Director of Programs & Administration in March of 2019 if they had more cats coming into their shelter after the ban on declawing.